-If the above activities aren’t enough for you, Taj Exotica also has plenty of picture perfect spots on their well manicured and maintained grounds to just be and enjoyed the silence.
-A hammock on the water, a couple of swings in powdery soft sand surrounded by palm trees, a water swing about 100 yards off the beach, which you can walk to at low tide.
+If the above activities aren’t enough for you, Taj Exotica also has plenty of picture-perfect spots on their well manicured and maintained grounds to just be and enjoyed the silence.
+A hammock on the water, a couple of swings in powdery soft sand surrounded by palm trees, water swing about 100 yards off the beach, which you can walk to at low tide.
 Not being a swimmer I appreciated this!
 In the afternoons when the tide kicked in the water level would rise and you would have to swim to the swing.

 View this post on Instagram